centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 queue that the daemon reads every 5 seconds.

 The daemon **dsmd.pl** will search in the "centreon" database for name slots (pool service liabilities) associated with the host.
 If no slot is created, the event is deleted.
-Otherwise, the binary will look to see if there is at least one free slot.
+Otherwise, the process will search to find out if there is at least one free slot.
 If at least one slot is free, then it will transmit external commands to the monitoring engine to change the state of the slot.
-Otherwise, the data will be made not secret pending the release of a slot.
-A slot is releasable served by paying the liabilities.
+Otherwise, the data will wait for a slot to be released.
+To be releasable, a slot must be created by a passive service template.

 ## Configuration

 ### Configure Slots

-Go to the **Administration > Modules > Dynamic Services** menu and click on **Add**
+Go to **Administration > Modules > Dynamic Services** and click **Add**

 ![image](../../assets/configuration/dsm/form-slot.png)

-Please follow the table below in order to understand the role of all parameters:
+Please use the table below understand the roles of all the parameters:

 * **Name**: This is the name of the slot group.
 * **Description**: This is the description of the group.